 Ideally, your most relevant keywords should have at least 1,000 searches per month, but not much more than 2,000.
 Keywords with this search volume have substantial traffic but are not competitive enough that you can’t afford to bid on them.
 If you’re still unsure about your product or service demand, you can test it without spending too much money on keywords.

 To solidify demand even further, don’t hesitate to contact people who fit your target audience directly.
 Sometimes, asking questions can reveal important information you would have never obtained through statistical research.

 Determine If You Can Draw a Profit

 At this point, you should have confirmed that your target audience is indeed large enough to support your business.
-The fact that your audience exists, however, doesn’t automatically mean that you can draw a profit from your product or service.
+However, the fact that your audience exists doesn’t automatically mean that you can draw a profit from your product or service.
 You can begin this phase of your research by examining how similar products have performed on popular retail sites like Amazon.
 Then, check affiliate marketplace product lists like ClickBank to see the market value of these products.

 Test Your Marketing Materials

 Now that you’ve figured out how to price your product or service, you can focus on how to tailor your marketing in general.
 Since you’re targeting a niche market, this phase shouldn’t take too long.
 Odds are, the majority of your audience shares the same preferences.
 For this reason, you probably won’t have to test out too many versions of your advertisements.